Mount Marion, New York

 Mount Marion is a hamlet in the Town of Saugerties, Ulster County, New York, United States.
 The community is 3.2 mi south-southwest of the village of Saugerties.
+It is also 6.8 mi east of the town of Woodstock.
+Plattekill Creek runs through Mount Marion before joining Esopus Creek.
 Mount Marion has a post office with ZIP code 12456.